yaswanthvitta/project/README.md

 - **Enrollment Management**: Students can enroll in courses created by educators, gaining access to the content of the chapters they are enrolled in.

---**Available and Enrolled courses**:The courses a student is enrolled in are displayed in a separate/dedicated section for easy access and navigation and all the available courses are displayed under the enrolled section
+- **Available and Enrolled courses**:The courses a student is enrolled in are displayed in a separate/dedicated section for easy access and navigation and all the available courses are displayed under the enrolled section

 ## Technologies Used 💻